Cocaine and Crack Addiction and Treatment

 What is Cocaine?

 Where does cocaine come from and how is cocaine made?
 Cocaine is made from the leaves of the coca plant, which is native to South America.
 In its natural state, the coca plant is relatively harmless, but when refined into coke, it can lead to severe and sometimes fatal physical responses.
 It immediately causes high blood pressure and rapid heart rate.
 Sometimes, they are elevated to deadly levels.

 Cocaine comes in the form of a fine powder which is usually snorted—inhaled through the nose; the standard dose taken is called an 8 ball of cocaine.
 Freebase cocaine can be smoked.
 It is a stimulant drug, which causes a powerful “high” that leads to euphoria, talkativeness, and an overabundance of energy.
-Also, it could be useful to know how to cut cocaine.
+Also, cocaine is cut with other substances.

 As the body becomes increasingly tolerant to coke’s effects, dependence begins.
 More and more of the drug is needed to obtain the same effects.
 Users must use the drug more often to feel the same high they desire.
 As the body becomes increasingly tolerant to cocaine’s effects, dependence begins.

 Cocaine and crack are some of the most concentrated and lethal drugs out there.
 If you or a loved one are suffering from an addiction, immediate inpatient rehabilitation treatment is the best course of action.

 What is Crack?

 Crack is the crystalized version of cocaine.
-It is smoked using a pipe; the drug gets its name from the popping and cracking sound it makes when it is heated.
+The drug gets its name from the popping and cracking sound it makes when it is heated.
 While cocaine prices are high and thought to be limited to the rich and elite, crack is cheap.
 This makes it especially appealing to teens and young people, as well as anyone on a limited income.